benjaminhuanghuang/aspnetcore_angular2_OpenGameList/_Notes/TypeScript.md

     All client side code should be saved under /wwwroot folder The typescript code does not run at client side directly, so we put it in /src folder

+    In this project, we run gulp task "app" calling gp_typescript to compile .ts to .js

 ## Add NPM packages for Typing
     core-js NPM package, which is a JavaScript library providing a great set of polyfills for ES6